-VMware's new VMware Labs site enables a company's engineers to strut their stuff and highlight their latest development projects but also give virtualization enthusiasts a central
+VMware's new VMware Labs site enables a company's engineers to strut their stuff and highlight their latest development projects but also give virtualization enthusiasts a central place to download and rate them.

 In creating the site, VMware took cues from Google Labs, a place where many of Google's now mainstream applications first saw the light of day.